-Another of its major selling points is the easy to use interface which makes things very simple for beginners to use.
-Many people will find these online platforms confusing to use, and GT does an incredible job of keeping it simple.
+Another of its major selling points is the easy-to-use interface, which makes things very simple for beginners.
+Many people will find these online platforms confusing, and GT does an incredible job of keeping it simple.

 In summary, GT is hands down the best choice for absolute beginners.
-Everything is laid out for the novice in a no-nonsense clear curriculum and is geared around getting the beginner playing some songs.
+Everything is laid out for the novice in a no-nonsense, clear curriculum geared around getting the beginner to play some songs.

 There’s less here for intermediate to advanced players who want to geek out of the nuances of David Gilmour’s picking style, for example.
 There is no Jazz option, unfortunately, check out Truefire for that.